softprops/vs-codeowners/README.md

 $ brew install git-codeowners
 ```

+2) Install this extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=dtangren.vs-codeowners) (or by entering `ext install dtangren.vs-codeowners` at the command palette `Ctrl+P`).

 ## Known Issues

 Find a 🐛 or have an idea for a feature?
 Open an issue [here](https://github.com/softprops/vs-codeowners/issues/new) and let us know what you think?